Transportation & Air Quality

 Transportation conformity is a mechanism to ensure that federal funding and approval are given to those transportation activities that are consistent with air quality goals as contained in the State Implementation Plans (SIPs).
 Once an area reaches attainment, the SIPs are amended to include a 10-year maintenance plan.
 OKI is the metropolitan planning organization (MPO) for the Greater Cincinnati/Northern Kentucky area responsible for transportation planning and air quality conformity.
-The latest regional emissions and air quality conformity analysis was completed in June 2012 with the adoption of OKI’s 2040 Regional Transportation Plan and amended FY 2012-FY 2015 Transportation Improvement Program.
+The latest regional emissions and air quality conformity analysis was completed in November 2022 for the amended FY 2021-2024 TIP and OKI 2050 Metropolitan Transportation Plan .

 On June 9, 2022, the U.S. Environmental Protection Agency (EPA) found that the Cincinnati, Ohio area had attained the 2015 ozone National Ambient Air Quality Standard (NAAQS) and redesignated the Ohio portion of the area to attainment.
 This area includes the Ohio counties of Butler, Clermont, Hamilton, and Warren.
 EPA also approved Ohio’s motor vehicle emission budgets and maintenance plan.
 On October 7, 2022, EPA determined that the Kentucky portion of the area failed to attain the NAAQS by the attainment date.
 Nonattainment and maintenance areas must demonstrate transportation conformity.
 Transportation conformity is a mechanism to ensure that federal funding and approval are given to those transportation activities that are consistent with air quality goals as contained in the State Implementation Plans (SIPs).
 OKI is responsible for the air quality conformity determination for the region’s Transportation Plan and Transportation Improvement Program.